-Adam Lopez's suffix array implementation is integrated into the EMS, where all of the above commands are executed for you.
+Adam's suffix array implementation is integrated into the EMS, where all of the above commands are executed for you.
 Add the following line to your EMS config file:

 '''

 [TRAINING]

-suffix-array = [pycdec package path]
+suffix-array = [sa-extract path]

-e.g.

-suffix-array = /home/github/cdec/python/pkg

 '''

 and the EMS will use the suffix array instead of the usual Moses rule extraction algorithms.
-You can also have multiple extractors running at once